Is there a cost?

 Just reach out and ask!
 Email [email protected] and we’ll see what we can do.
 Chances are, we can line up the right staff person at the right time for you.

 Can I schedule multiple virtual experiences on one day?
 How about over several days?
 How many can I reserve on a single day (I have three classes)?

 Yes, although each experience needs to be booked separately.
 The booking calendar shows real-time availability.
 If you have more specific needs or need our scheduler to work directly with you, just email us.

 How many classes can be grouped together in a session?

-We ask that for elementary classes each class sign up for a session individually.
-For middle and high school classes no more than two classes may be grouped into a single session.
-All of our virtual school experiences include frequent student participation and engagement in the chat and using their microphones.
-When too many students are on the call this type of participatory experience can be challenging.
+No more than two classes may be grouped into a single session.
+All of our virtual school experiences include frequent student participation.
+When too many students are on the call, this type of participatory experience can be challenging.
 Email us if you are trying to book multiple classes and running into issues.